Gion-KS/FacebookBot/README.md

 # FacebookWebBot
-A simple library to automatize facebook without the official API All the functions are made scraping and parsing mbasic.facebook.com
+A simple library to collect data from facebook without the official API All the functions are made scraping and parsing mbasic.facebook.com

-Implemented to work with facebook language set to english.
+Made to work with facebook language set to english.

 Tested with Chrome webdriver.

 ## Available functions:
     Login
     Logout
-    Set language to english
+    Set facebook language to english
     Check if facebook language is set to english
 	Get short versions of text of posts in profile/fanpage/group, includes images and like count Get full version of a post or story and some of the comments, includes images and like count